github/docs/content/authentication/managing-commit-signature-verification/telling-git-about-your-signing-key.md

 ---
 title: Telling Git about your signing key
-intro: 'To sign commits locally, you need to inform Git that there''s a GPG or X.509 key you''d like to use.'
+intro: 'To sign commits locally, you need to inform Git that there''s a GPG{% ifversion ssh-commit-verification %}, SSH,{% endif %} or X.509 key you''d like to use.'
 redirect_from:
   - /articles/telling-git-about-your-gpg-key
   - /articles/telling-git-about-your-signing-key